-The Dean of Student Engagement, acting on behalf of the President, will designate Coordinators to administer the Grievance Procedure
+The Dean of Student Engagement and/or the Vice President of Finance and Administration, acting on behalf of the President, will designate a Coordinator to administer the Grievance Procedure

 Employees (including staff and/or faculty) may be parties to cases governed by this procedure in some cases, at the discretion of the Coordinator.
 Employees who would not otherwise be entitled to this process may demand to be a party in a case.